Vehmloewff/easy-websocket-server/README.md

 #### remote.onMessage(callback: (id, message) => void)

 The `callback` will be called when a message is recieved with a method that matches the `method` paramater in the `socket.useRemote` function.

+### easySocket.hasConnected(id?): Boolean

+The `id` is the id of the connection to check.
+If no id is given, easySocket will check for at least one connection.

 ## Thanks